 The Music Education Professional Sequence

 Requirements for the Music Education Professional Sequence are located on the Application for Music Education Professional Sequence Admission.
-The application will be made available when the application time begins.
-A copy of the application can also be obtained from the Student Services Office (450 Murphy).
+A copy of the application can be obtained from the link above or Student Services Office (450 Murphy).